Karla-Stein/hangman/README.md

 - **MDN Web Docs** - Used as the primary reference for JavaScript, HTML and accessibility guidelines.
 - **W3Schools** - Occasionally referenced for syntax examples.
 - **Stack Overflow** - Used sparingly to troubleshoot specific issues, such as DOM manipulation quirks or event listener bugs.
-- **ChatGPT** - Used to quickly resolve development issues and clarify technical concepts.
+- **ChatGPT** - Used to quickly resolve development issues, clarify technical concepts and generate all wordbanks for word.js.
+- **Javascript.info** - Used to create redirect for 404.
 - **Mentor Tim Nelson** - Helped with structuring and writing unit tests using Jest to validate DOM interactions and game behavior.

 ### Tools & Resources